julianlam/feps/fep/ef61/fep-ef61.md

 - Cryptographic origins are used.
 They are similar to web origins described in [RFC-6454] but computed using a different algorithm.
 - Authentication via fetching from an origin is not possible.
 The main authentication method is verification of a signature.

-The origin of an 'ap' URI is computed by the following algorithm:
+The origin of an 'ap' URI is identical to the authority component of its canonical form (i.e. it is a DID without percent encoding).

-1. Let `uri-scheme` be the `ap` string.
-2. Let `uri-host` be the authority component of the URI.
-3. Let `uri-port` be the number 0.
-4. Return the triple `(uri-scheme, uri-host, uri-port)`.

-And the origin of a [DID URL][DID-URL] is computed by the following algorithm:
+The origin of a [DID URL][DID-URL] is identical to its `did` component.

-1. Let `uri-scheme` be the `ap` string.
-2. Let `uri-host` be the DID component of the DID URL.
-3. Let `uri-port` be the number 0.
-4. Return the triple `(uri-scheme, uri-host, uri-port)`.

 Actors, activities and objects identified by 'ap' URIs MUST contain [FEP-8b32] integrity proofs.
 Collections identified by 'ap' URIs MAY contain integrity proofs.
 If collection doesn't contain an integrity proof, [another authentication method](#collections) MUST be used.